Non-European Union/European Economic Countries Area/EFTA (non-EU/EEA/EFTA) - Still Abroad (or Not Working in Malta)

 This phase consists of an Online Skills Verification Interview as follows:

-• Visa Exempt non-EU/EEA/EFTA (Switzerland) – Interview will be carried out at ITS Campus in Malta
+• Visa Exempt non-EU/EEA/EFTA (Switzerland) – The interview will be conducted at ITS Campus in Malta

-• Other non-EU/EEA/EFTA (Switzerland) – Interview will be carried out via the various VFS Centres around the world.
+• Other non-EU/EEA/EFTA (Switzerland) – The interview will be conducted at one of the various VFS Centres around the world.

 Upon successful completion of both Phase 1 Assessments and Phase 2 Skills Interview, the candidate shall obtain a Permanent Pass.

-Each applicant has the right to do a 1st resit free of charge and a 2nd resit against payment for each of the online assessments.
-In the event than an applicant fails once again, they can redo the assessment following three months.
+For Phase 1, each applicant has the right to do a 1st resit free of charge and a 2nd resit against payment for each of the online assessments.
+In the event that an applicant fails once again, they can redo the assessment following three months.

 Category Start Date Fee

-Non-European Union/European Economic Area Countries/EFTA (non-EU/EEA/EFTA) - Living in Malta
+Non-European Union/European Economic Area Countries/EFTA (non-EU/EEA/EFTA) - Working in Malta

-Any non-EU/EEA/EFTA (Switzerland) that is currently living in Malta and is working in the Tourism and Hospitality Sector will need to have a Skills Pass as from January 2025.
+Any non-EU/EEA/EFTA (Switzerland) who already have a Maltese Work Permit and is working in the Tourism and Hospitality Sector will be required to present a Skills Pass when renewing their work permit as from January 2025.
 This process includes:

 Phase